lingualdev/lingualdev.github.io/content/blog/validating-your-nextjs-i18n.md

 "message.greeting": "Hallo {name}!"
 ```

 While the default message contains tags, the message in the `de.json` file does not.
-These tags could have been removed during the translation process or were never added in the first place, causing a mismatch between the source and target language message.
+These tags might have been removed during the translation process or were never added, leading to a mismatch between the source and target language message.

 ```json
 // en.json